Simulation framework

 reconstruction: string

-Reconstruction algorithm; see listing for valid choices
+Reconstruction algorithm; see table for valid choices

 limiter: string